zephyrproject-rtos/zephyr/doc/guides/porting/arch.rst

 * ARMv7-M ISA with Thumb2 instruction set and ARM Embedded ABI (aeabi)
 * ARCv2 ISA

-For information on Kconfig configuration, see the :ref:`setting_configuration_values` section in the :ref:`board_porting_guide`.
+For information on Kconfig configuration, see :ref:`setting_configuration_values`.
+Architectures use a Kconfig configuration scheme similar to boards.
-Architectures use a similar Kconfig configuration scheme.
-The :ref:`kconfig_tips_and_tricks` page has some general recommendations and tips for writing Kconfig files as well.

 An architecture port can be divided in several parts; most are required and some are optional: